Approximating functions on stratified sets: The iterative construction and proofs of main results

 Now consider instead a point $x\in W\cap U_\delta$.
 The inclusion $P_M(x)\in V$, the equality $f=f\circ P_L$ on $V$, and the normal flatness condition yield

 Consequently, we deduce

-Finally observe that the right-hand-side equals $g\circ P_L(x)$, since we have $\phi(P_L(x))=0$.
+Finally note that the right-hand-side equals $g\circ P_L(x)$, since we have $\phi(P_L(x))=0$.
 This establishes the claim. \end{proof}

-We end this subsection by recording the following remark. \begin{remark} {\rm In the notation of Proposition~\ref{P:Cp}, observe that since the equation $\phi=0$ holds on $\Gamma=(\cl M)\setminus M$, we have equality $g=f$ there.
-Consequently for any stratum $L$ contained in $\Gamma$, there exists a neighborhood $V$ of $L$, so that for all $x\in V$ we have
+We end this subsection by recording the following remark. \begin{remark} {\rm In the notation of Proposition~\ref{P:Cp}, observe that since the equality $\phi=0$ holds on $\Gamma=(\cl M)\setminus M$, we have $g=f$ there.
+Consequently for any stratum~$L$ contained in $\Gamma$, there exists a neighborhood $V$ of $L$, so that for all $x\in V$ we have

-Hence if $f$ is ${\bf C}^p$-smooth and the restriction of $\phi$ to $\Gamma^c$ is ${\bf C}^p$-smooth, then $g$ is ${\bf C}^p$-smooth as well. } \end{remark}
+Hence if $f$ is $C^p$-smooth and the restriction of $\phi$ to $\Gamma^c$ is $C^p$-smooth, then $g$ is $C^p$-smooth as well. } \end{remark}